spotinst/help/src/docs/spot-security/features/analyze-risks/README.md

 You can click “Show Suppressed Risks” on the top right corner of the table to show the suppressed risks in the table.

 ## What’s Next?
-Learn more about how you can Remediate your risks.
+Learn more about how you can [remediate](spot-security/features/analyze-risks/remediate) your risks.